aelgi/Aelgi.Dragh2.Desktop/.github/ISSUE_TEMPLATE/entity.md

 ---
 name: Entity
 about: Creates a feature request to add an entity to the game
-title: "Entity - $entityName"
+title: Entity - $entityName
 labels: entity
-assignees:
+assignees: ''
-projects: "aelgi/Dragh Game"

 ---